anthonytimoshin/supercomputer/README.md

-# supercomputer
+# supercomputers
-Laboratory works on the course Super EVM in the 5th semester of the MAI.
+Laboratory works on the course supercomputers (parallel programming) in the 5th semester of the MAI.
 Lecturer: Yuri Titov.
 Accepted by Dmitry Parfenyuk.

 run knn_algorithm.f90: